lisavetta/swift/README.md

   </details>

 * <a id='limit-access-control'></a>(<a href='#limit-access-control'>link</a>) **Access control should be at the strictest level possible.** Prefer `public` to `open` and `private` to `fileprivate` unless you need that behavior.

+* [Google] Access Levels
+ Omitting an explicit access level is permitted on declarations.
+For top-level declarations, the default access level is internal.
+For nested declarations, the default access level is the lesser of internal and the access level of the enclosing declaration.

+ Specifying an explicit access level at the file level on an extension is forbidden.
+Each member of the extension has its access level specified if it is different than the default.

 * <a id='avoid-global-functions'></a>(<a href='#avoid-global-functions'>link</a>) **Avoid global functions whenever possible.** Prefer methods within type definitions.